kimfucious/techsarcana/content/posts/spacemacsForWriting.md

 If Spacemacs is hanging on load, it could be because it's having trouble accessing the package manager via HTTPS.

 :confused:  I've only experienced this when using WSL, not a straight Windows install.
+And the only way I know around this is to disable HTTPS, either temporarily or permanently.

 #### Temporarily disable HTTPS
 You can get around this as a one-off by using the `--insecure` flag when issuing the `runemacs.exe` command, like this: